depilz/spinePlugin/docs/index.rst

 ---------------
 ---------------

+- Thanks to **Studycat Limited** for supporting me in bringing this project to life while I was working at the company.
 - Big thanks to `Steven Johnson (ggcrunchy) <https://github.com/ggcrunchy>`_ for his unwavering support and contributions.
 - Thanks to the `Esoteric Software <https://esotericsoftware.com>`_